 If you’re thinking about making an offer on a home, your Realtor has likely asked you to produce two key documents to submit with your offer: proof of funds and a pre-approval letter.
 These two documents go hand-in-hand to create the best picture in the mind of the seller from whom you are trying to buy a home..
 Without these two documents, your chances of getting the home you want are much slimmer.
 Here’s why:

 When a seller signs an offer, they take the house off the market and commit to roughly 30 days of escrow.
-During the escrow period, if the deal does not go through, they’ve missed out on opportunities to sell their home to other capable buyers.
+During the escrow process, if the deal does not go through, they’ve missed out on opportunities to sell their home to other capable buyers.
 Thus, sellers don’t want to sign offers from buyers who can’t demonstrate that they have the necessary resources (cash, a loan, or a combination of the two) to follow through and close.

 If a buyer plans to pay cash to purchase the home, sellers want to know that they have the cash in an account and ready-to-go (liquid).
 Obviously, cash buyers do not need a loan pre-approval because they’re not taking out a mortgage.
 Only the proof of funds document is required.

 Using a Loan

 If a buyer plans on taking out a loan to finance the purchase of a home, the proof of funds document shows that they have the necessary cash to make the down payment.
 The accompanying pre-approval letter shows the seller that the buyer is able to finance the remainder (the home’s sales price minus the down payment).